 Currently, it has 538 million monthly active users and 107 million subscribers.
 IQiyi is an important video platform gaining new users daily.

 “Chinese Youtube” Youku, launched in 2006 as a hub for user-generated content.
 At its peak, Youku was the top online video platform in China, a position it boosted through a merger with rival Tudou in 2012.
 Alibaba acquired the company in 2015 and took it private.

 Tencent video (QQ)

 Launched in 2011, Tencent Video has shifted its strategy from spending on overseas content to developing original content that links to Tencent’s stakes in games, literature, music, and sports.

 International content was once Tencent Video’s strong point: foreign language films and dramas, exclusive shows, or broadcasts for live NBA games in China.
 However, priorities have changed considerably in recent years and original content now prevails, especially in the areas of reality shows and IP-based programming from Tencent’s literature and from ACG’s activities (anime, comics, and games).

-Established in 2008 as the online presence for the provincial Hunan Broadcasting System, which is China’s second-largest TV network after the centrally operated CCTV.
+Established in 2008 as the online presence of the provincial Hunan Broadcasting System, which is China’s second-largest TV network after the centrally operated CCTV.
 Mango TV has recently come into its own and is now often discussed alongside its larger rivals in reports about China’s streaming video market.

 Although originally set up as a platform to host HBS programs, Mango is building an independent reputation for creating a live stream of its dramas and reality shows.